1. You deployed an Ansible playbook, but it fails on some hosts while working on others. How would you debug and resolve this?

 - Take a backup before applying changes using the

-module. - Deploy in batches using
+fetchorcopymodule. - Deploy in batches using

-to minimize impact. - Verify patch installation using a
+serial: <N>to minimize impact. - Verify patch installation using a

-before moving forward. - Rollback strategy:
+test_commandbefore moving forward. - Rollback strategy:

 - Use

-conditions to apply rollback if verification fails. - Store a snapshot of critical files (
+whenconditions to apply rollback if verification fails. - Store a snapshot of critical files (

-backup). - Revert to previous packages if necessary (
+tarbackup). - Revert to previous packages if necessary (

-yum history undo
+yum history undoordpkg --remove).

 - Use